DanielPickens/DanielPickens/README.md

 ****

 - 🔭 I’m currently working on ...
-Deploying Redis Clusters in Kubernetes using Rancher
+Deploying Redis Clusters in Kubernetes using Rancher, a unity video game
 - 🌱 I’m currently learning ...
 - 🗣 I’m looking to collaborate on ...
 Anything
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-DevOps containerization and orchestration with Kubernetes
+- 💬 Ask me about ...  making magic happen with Kubernetes and creating  native React apps
 - 📫 How to reach me:
 - ⚡ Fun fact: ...
 -->